New Jersey Parental Child Abduction Lawyer

 Parental child abduction is defined as a parent either removing their child from the state without permission of the other parent or court order or unlawfully withholding that child from the other party and not revealing the child’s location.

 The length of the abduction does not determine the charge, but rather the process of what occurs when the child is removed.

 If the child is removed from the state or withheld from the other party, the first course of action would be to file an application in the court seeking immediate return.
 If the parent is ordered to return the child by a certain date and does not comply, that would be considered child abduction.
 If they ignore the court order and fail to return, the party should report the kidnapping to the police.

 If the abducting parent continues to ignore instructions to return the child after being given multiple opportunities, the state can bring charges against them.
-A local family lawyer could fully explain the process of formally charging the other parent with abduction.
+A New Jersey attorney could fully explain the process of formally charging the other parent with child abduction.